renovatebot/renovate/docs/usage/self-hosted-experimental.md

 Can be useful for slow-running, self-hosted GitLab instances that don't react fast enough for the default delay to help.

 Default value: `1000` (milliseconds).

+## `RENOVATE_X_GITLAB_AUTO_MERGEABLE_CHECK_ATTEMPS`

+If set to an positive integer, Renovate will use this as the number of attempts to check if a merge request on GitLab is mergeable before trying to automerge.
+The formula for the delay between attempts is `RENOVATE_X_GITLAB_MERGE_REQUEST_DELAY * attempt * attempt` milliseconds.

+Default value: `5` (attempts results in max.
+13.75 seconds timeout).

 ## `RENOVATE_X_GITLAB_MERGE_REQUEST_DELAY`